sbt/sbt-native-packager/_sources/formats/windows.txt

 Windows Plugin
 ==============

-The windows packaging is completely tied to the WIX installer toolset.
+Windows packaging is completely tied to the WIX installer toolset.
 For any non-trivial package, it's important to understand how WIX works.  http://wix.tramontana.co.hu/ is an excellent tutorial to how to create packages using wix.

 However, the native-packager provides a simple layer on top of wix that *may* be enough for most projects.
-If it is not, just override ``wixConfig`` or ``wixFile`` settings.
+If it is not enough, just override ``wixConfig`` or ``wixFile`` settings.
 Let's look at the layer above direct xml configuration.

 .. note:: The windows plugin depends on the :ref:`universal-plugin`.